zhangyumingsh/kernel-rk/Documentation/filesystems/fscrypt.rst

 -------------------

 For file contents, each filesystem block is encrypted independently.
-Starting from Linux kernel 5.5, encryption of filesystems with block size less than system's page size is supported.
+Currently, only the case where the filesystem block size is equal to the system's page size (usually 4096 bytes) is supported.

 Each block's IV is set to the logical block number within the file as a little endian number, except that: